kokilaqm/k6-load-testing/README.md

 House rules for writing tests:
 - The test code is located in `src` folder
-- The entry points for the tests need to have "_test_" word in the name to distinguish them from auxiliary files.
-You can change the entry [here](./webpack.config.js#L8).
 - If static files are required then add them to `./assets` folder.
 Its content gets copied to the destination folder (`dist`) along with compiled scripts.

 ### Transpiling and Bundling